ayembocx/CS1632_Spring2020/deliverables/3/README.md

 DUE: March 17, 2020 11:59 PM

-WARNING: This is posted just to give you an idea of what's coming.
-Details are subject to change before release.

 ## Deliverable 3

 For this assignment, you and a partner will write systems-level, automated black-box tests for a web app using the Selenium IDE.